-Animals a few days ago Share Tweet Pin Share It is not news to hear that temperatures in Siberian Russia drop to severe lows once winter arrives.
+Animals a couple of months ago Share Tweet Pin Share It is not news to hear that temperatures in Siberian Russia drop to severe lows once winter arrives.
 Though people are used to the extreme cold and have prepared for it through the years, not all animals are as resilient.
 Pets with frostbitten paws are not a rare sight in Siberia and unfortunately, most often, that is a death sentence for the poor pooches.
 However, this kitty was lucky enough to have an owner that had completely different plans for the pet.
 Ryzhik (Ginger or Redhead in Russian) lost all 4 paws in January as temperatures dropped in Tomsk.
 Its limbs were so severely frostbitten, with gangrene setting in quickly and the vet had no other option but to amputate them.
 However, Ryzhik’s owner didn’t give up on the kitty and decided to make his life as comfortable and long as possible and took him to a clinic in Novosibirsk that specializes in implanting artificial limbs.
 Bonus: Want to stay up to date on our latest Rare Norm news ? h/t: The Siberian Times Ryzhik lost all his paws to frostbite and was fitted with artificial ones Image credits: Vesti Rossiya Image credits: Vesti Rossiya The cat was fitted with 4 artificial paws there.
 They used computer tomography and 3D modeling to manufacture limbs that would be most comfortable for the feline.
 Image credits: Vesti Rossiya Image credits: Vesti Rossiya Surgeon Sergey Gorshkov reported that Ryzhik “is definitely the first cat in the world who experienced such surgeries,” making it very likely that the kitty is, in fact, the first cat in the world to have all 4 artificial limbs.
 Quite impressive!
 Image credits: Vesti Rossiya Image credits: Vesti Rossiya The surgeon went on to explain that the cat’s limbs were made of titanium and attached to the bones.
 The part that is connected to skin and bone is spongy to allow the tissue to grow around it.
 Image credits: Vesti Rossiya Image credits: Vesti Rossiya The footage shows Ryzhik walking around and going down the stairs using his new artificial paws.
 As he is not trying to remove or shake off the prostheses, it suggests that the cat is comfortable with his new modifications.
 Image credits: Vesti Rossiya Image credits: Vesti Rossiya The kitty is not yet running or walking with confidence, but specialists report that it’s likely temporal and with time, Ryzhik will get used to his new paws and will walk much easier in the future.
 Image credits: Vesti Rossiya Watch the video about Ryzhik below Surgeon Gorshkov’s clinic specializes in helping animals in trouble that previously had no easy solutions and they’re pioneering new methods to save them.
 Attaching new limbs and rebuilding parts like beaks for parrots and hoofs for cattle are some of the procedures that the clinic does.